More on the tensionless limit of pure-Ramond-Ramond AdS3/CFT2: Exciting the massless modes

 \section{Exciting the massless modes}

 Let us now discuss how the ground-state equations change if we consider states containing massless excitations.
 This can be done by the contour-deformation trick of Dorey and Tateo~\cite{Dorey:1996re}.
-For simplicity, we consider only states involving \textit{an even number of massless modes with real momenta coming in pairs}, $(p_j,-p_j)$, and without any auxiliary excitations.
-As it will become clear in a moment, this will ensure that the $Y$-functions are symmetric under $u\to-u$ and, in turn, that the level-matching condition is satisfied.
+For simplicity, we consider only states involving \textit{an even number of massless modes with real momenta coming in pairs}, $(p_j,-p_j)$, and without any auxiliary excitations.\footnote{ In other words, we consider excited states which do not contain auxiliary Bethe roots.
+However, even for this simpler set of states, it is absolutely necessary to take into account the role of auxiliary Y-functions: in a large-volume picture, our state consists only of highest-weight particles of momentum $(p_j,-p_j)$ in the massless representations, but it is subject to finite-volume effects due to \textit{all} types of virtual mirror particles, including auxiliary ones.} As it will become clear in a moment, this will ensure that the $Y$-functions are symmetric under $u\to-u$ and, in turn, that the level-matching condition is satisfied.